reesekunz/webdb-ii-challenge/projectSteps.md

 13. Build out the created file inside migrations folder to create a cars table based on the specifications/field requirements given

 14. knex migrate:latest <!-- runs all the latest migrations -->
-    In Postman you should now be returning an empty object on your GET request
+    In Postman you should now be returning an empty array on your GET request

+15. npx knex seed:make cars

+16. change seed file based on specifications defined in cars-table migrations.
+Manually inputting testing/starter data.

+17. npx knex seed:run